mattheww/gomill/gomill_docs/competitions.rst

 When a competition is run, the ringmaster will launch one or more games between pairs of players.

-For playoffs, the pairings are determined by the :pl-setting-cls:`Matchup` descriptions in the control file.
-If there is more than one matchup specified, the ringmaster prefers to start games from the matchup which has played fewest games.
+For playoff tournaments, the pairings are determined by the :pl-setting-cls:`Matchup` descriptions in the control file.
+If more than one matchup is specified, the ringmaster prefers to start games from the matchup which has played fewest games.

+For all-play-all tournaments, the ringmaster will again prefer the pair of :aa-setting:`competitors` which has played the fewest games.

 For tuning events, the pairings are specified by a tuning algorithm.